zhoulukuan/deeplab_v2_pytorch/readme.md

 Then open your firefox or chrome, and visit localhost:7001.

 ## Result
 This work including many tricks in paper, including: multi-scale inputs, models pretrained on MS-COCO for initization, data augmentation and ASPP-L. However, I only achieve 74.47% mIoU(73.31% before denseCRF, with 2e-5 learning rate and 40000 iters).
-And caffe model converted by isht7 can achieve 75.54% before DenseCRF.
+And caffe model which is released by author and converted by isht7 can achieve 75.54% before DenseCRF.
 Best result in paper is 77.69% with denseCRF.
 How to achieve such a good performance is left as a future work.

 ## Todo
 [x] DenseCRF